AzarashiYifan/classification-uranium-thermal-conductivity/README.md

-# Uranium Material Classification and Prediction (archived)
+# Uranium Material Classification and Prediction
+(This repo is no longer maintained.
+For the updated model streamlined using the latest Starrydata datpoints, see: )

 ## Overview